uclahs-cds/package-iSubGen/README.md

 ## License

-Author: Natalie Fox, Paul C. Boutros(pboutros@mednet.ucla.edu)
+Author: Natalie Fox, Paul C. Boutros

 iSubGen is licensed under the GNU General Public License version 2.
 See the file LICENSE.md for the terms of the GNU GPL license.